 CVE-2026-40343: CWE-754: Improper Check for Unusual or Exceptional Conditions in free5gc udr

-CVE-2026-40343 is a medium severity vulnerability in free5GC UDR versions up to 1.
+CVE-2026-40343 is a medium severity vulnerability in free5GC's user data repository (UDR) component up to version 1.
 4. 2.
-It involves a fail-open flaw in the POST handler for /nudr-dr/v2/policy-data/subs-to-notify, where the service continues processing requests despite errors in retrieving or deserializing the request body.
-This can lead to unintended creation of Policy Data notification subscriptions with invalid or incomplete input.
-No patch or official fix is currently available.
+The flaw involves improper handling of errors in the POST handler for the /nudr-dr/v2/policy-data/subs-to-notify endpoint, where the service continues processing requests despite failures in request body retrieval or deserialization.
+This can lead to unintended creation of policy data notification subscriptions with invalid or incomplete input.
+No patch or official remediation is available at the time of publication.

 AI Analysis